ChrisWag91/PI-LCNC/README.md

 1. Solder up the RPI Levelshifter Hat as shown here: https://github.com/ChrisWag91/rpi_level_shifter_hat
 2. Solder up the PI-LCNC board as shown aboth
 3. Remove the retaining standoffs from the LPT connector on the PI-LCNC board
-4. Attatch Raspberry Pi to RPI Levelshifter Hat using Standoffs
+4. Attach Raspberry Pi to RPI Levelshifter Hat using Standoffs
-5. Attatch PI-LCNC ontop to RPI Levelshifter Hat as shown here:
+5. Attach PI-LCNC on top to RPI Levelshifter Hat as shown here:

 <a target="_blank"><img src="https://github.com/ChrisWag91/PI-LCNC/blob/master/Graphics/F013_RPI_Stack.png?raw=true"
 height="200" border="0" /></a>

-**Attention** Dont attatch the PI-LCNC Board directly to your Raspberry - It will short the 3.3V and 5V rails.
+**Attention** Don’t attach the PI-LCNC Board directly to your Raspberry - It will short the 3.3V and 5V rails.

 6. Plug the CNC-BOB into the LPT Connector on the PI-LCNC Board

     Remove the studs on the female LPT Connector in order to fit the Connector of the BOB directly.
-    Alternaively a LPT Extension cable can be used.
+    Alternatively a LPT Extension cable can be used.

 <a target="_blank"><img src="https://github.com/ChrisWag91/PI-LCNC/blob/master/Graphics/F013_CNC_Controller_Assembly.jpg?raw=true"
 height="200" border="0" /></a>